JuliaEarth/GeoStats.jl/docs/src/variography/fitting.md

 Fitting theoretical variograms to empirical observations is an important modeling step to ensure valid mathematical models of geospatial continuity.
-Given an empirical variogram, the `fit` function can be used to perform the fit:
+Given an empirical variogram, the following function can be used to fit models:

 ```@docs
-GeoStatsFunctions.fit(::Type{Variogram}, ::EmpiricalVariogram, ::VariogramFitAlgo)
+GeoStatsFunctions.fit
 ```

 ## Example